Saint of the Day

 October 9

 This martyr and patron of France is regarded as the first bishop of Paris.
-His popularity is due to a series of legends, especially those connecting him with the great abbey church of St. Denis in Paris.
+His popularity is due to a series of legends, especially those connecting him with the great abbey church of Saint Denis in Paris.

 Read More →